You scroll through your Facebook feed, skimming post after post, ignoring most, liking a few.

 When asked what he thinks causes people to share something online, he answered with a mix of status and emotion.

 “Social media Sharing is a fascinating phenomenon because liking — or even loving — something doesn’t necessarily lead to sharing it with your peers,” he said.
 “Typically what leads a person to share something on social media is when it has a connection to them as an individual, be it political, emotional, cute, or funny.
 People want to share with others how they perceive the world and reflect their tastes and how they define themselves.”

 Joe has made a career of tapping into audience’s’ emotion through video content.
 Similarly, Buzzfeed is a highly trafficked website that also uses reader emotion to spread its content.

 Buzzfeed has done this particularly well, by creating content that taps into our nostalgia for ‘90s related content and quizzes about TV shows that have long been off the air.
-But they also balance this content with timely content that tugs at our heart strings and make us feel good.
+But they also balance this content with timely content that tugs at our heartstrings and makes us feel good.
 And cats.
 There are always cats.

 Stories like this waitress being left a $0 tip set off a firestorm of social sharing.
 Emotion is a huge part of sharing, the key is to hit one end of the positive or negative spectrum.
 Anything that falls between gets lost with the rest of the average content.

 Status and emotion are the two driving forces behind sharing.
 It doesn’t matter which sharing persona you fit, everyone is motivated by these two factors when they share something online.